 EXETER BEFORE THE RAILWAYS

 Wednesday, 13 February 2019

 Public transport in the days of real horsepower was slower, costlier and possibly less comfortable than travel today.
 Until we met Alan Rosevear, we hadn't realised how difficult life could be if you wanted to visit a friend or relative even though they lived as near as Sidmouth or Exmouth.
 And as for travelling beyond Devon .....

-Our speaker,, Alan described how travellers reached Exeter when the roads were turnpiked, the coaches were pulled by a team of four and tickets cost more than the wages of a working man.
-Using maps, contemporary diaries and archival material he will illustrate the journeys made along Devon’s roads in the 18th and 19th centuries.
+Our speaker, Alan, described how travellers reached Exeter when the roads were turnpiked, the coaches were pulled by a team of four and tickets cost more than the wages of a working man.
+Using maps, contemporary diaries and archival material he illustrated the journeys made along Devon’s roads in the 18th and 19th centuries.

 12 December 2018

 An opportunity to learn all about life in Tudor times and how they celebrated their festivities, particularly at Christmas.
 There were dancers both to entertain and to explain.
 The poor were not discussed - we left their sad lives to another day !

 For full details press green button below

 This talk was a summary of Dr Charles Newton Lovely’s life and his involvement in the foundation of this innovative undertaking to alleviate and replace some of the appalling slum conditions and tenements abounding in Exeter in the mid 1920s.

 The significant achievements that he, together with like-minded colleagues, attained in supplying affordable and well appointed social housing within our City has largely been overlooked,(although the successors to this undertaking still operate today as Cornerstone Housing).
 This presentation is another step toward rectifying this oversight.